angelicamapeso/readme-generator/README.md

 You can find the exported README file in [`exported/`](./exported/) named: `exported_README.md`.

 ### :warning: Additional Notes on Usage

 - If there is an existing `exported_README.md` file in `exported/`, generating a new README file will overwrite the existing one.
 Be sure to remove your generated README if you don't want it to be overwritten.

 - Any unanswered prompts will result in an empty section of the README file, which can be edited later; however, it is advisable to fill out most of the prompts for a solid README file.

 ## See a sample

 If you're curious as to how the generated README file will turn out, see [`sample_exported_README.md`](./exported/sample_exported_README.md).

 ## Built with

 - [Node.js](https://nodejs.org/en/)
 - [Inquirer](https://www.npmjs.com/package/inquirer)

-This homework assignment is part of the [Carleton University Coding Bootcamp](https://bootcamp.carleton.ca/).